Anisotropic universe with anisotropic sources: Null Geodesic evolution

 As we know the geodesic equations are second order differential equations in metric approach.
-If we reperesent the same equation in terms of $H$ and $h$, then the geodesics can be written as first order differential equations which are given by \cite{Nilsson1999}
+If we represent the same equation in terms of $H$ and $h$, then the geodesics can be written as first order differential equations given by \cite{Nilsson1999}